-In Dr. Bielicki’s present research, one line of inquiry combines carbon management and renewable energy, where he investigates the use of CO2 as a heat extraction and an energy storage medium in porous and permeable sedimentary basins and the implications in the broader energy system, including changes in CO2 emissions, water requirements, and transmission investment.
-In addition to this utilization of CO2, his research also seeks to improve the efficacy of geologic CO2 storage through brine production and alternative storage resources and mechanisms.
+In Dr. Bielicki’s present research, one line of inquiry combines carbon management and renewable energy, where he investigates the use of CO2 to produce and to store renewable energy and the implications in the broader energy and environmental systems.
 In another line of inquiry that combines renewable energy and the energy-water nexus, Dr. Bielicki investigates how changes in environmental and economic conditions could affect energy and water systems, particularly with respect to weather, climate, and land use.

-Dr. Bielicki collaborates with researchers in academia and U.S. Department of Energy national laboratories in numerous disciplines that span physical, natural, and social sciences, including, but not limited to, environmental and chemical and mechanical engineers, hydrologists and hydrogeologists, earth scientists, environmental and natural resource economists, sociologists, anthropologists, and lawyers.
+Dr. Bielicki collaborates with researchers in academia and U.S. Department of Energy national laboratories in numerous disciplines that span physical, natural, and social sciences.
 Dr. Bielicki is a member of a number of professional and honorary organizations, including the American Association for the Advancement of Science, the American Geophysical Union, the American Society of Mechanical Engineers, the American Economic Society, Tau Beta Pi, and Sigma Xi.
 A blackbelt in taekwondo, in his free time Dr. Bielicki likes to run, practice yoga and improvisational comedy, and teach himself how to play acoustic guitar.